 The earlier you book car hire, the more you'll usually save.

-Find full details of current deals, tips 'n' tricks in the Cheap Car Hire guide.
+You can find full details of current deals and tips 'n' tricks in the Cheap Car Hire guide.
 Here are the key points:

-- Define your requirements.
-There's often a mass of costly add-ons on offer, such as air con, sat navs and extra drivers.
+- Work out what you need.
+There's often a mass of costly add-ons on offer, including air-con, sat-navs and extra drivers.
 Before you book, work out what you need and ditch the rest.

 - Quickly compare quotes.
 Next, take the legwork out of your search by using the right comparison sites to grab the most quotes in the least time.
 Our top picks are Kayak*, CarRentals* and TravelSupermarket*.

-26 Driving overseas?
+Driving abroad?
 Check if your UK licence is valid

 An IDP is required or recommended in about 140 countries, including the USA, Thailand and India.
 Drive without one where it's needed and you risk trouble with the authorities, and may be refused a hire car.